-However, Many scholars recommend using silver because it enables more people paying Zakat which makes more funds available for beneficiaries.
+However, many scholars recommend using silver because it enables more people to pay Zakat which makes more funds available for beneficiaries.

 To use this calculator from Islamic Help you are required to give detailed information about your assets.
 Those assets which will be included in your Zakat calculation can contain cash in hand, in bank accounts, or money lent to someone, shares, and pensions.
 It can also include the value of crops, money from property investment, and gold and silver.

 However, you need not include your personal items such as your home, furniture, cars, food, and clothing in Nisaab.
 You can pay Zakat as a full sum or regular monthly payments.